-The deadline for submissions to the 2013 Michener Award and the 2014 Michener-Deacon Fellowships passed on February 21st.
-Finalists for the Michener award and Fellowship recipients will be announced here when available.
+Finalists for the 2013 Michener award and this year's Fellowship recipients will be announced here shortly.

 Ottawa, June 18, 2013.
 Postmedia and The Ottawa Citizen have won the 2012 Michener Award for detailed and sustained reporting that exposed the use of “robocalls” to mislead and harass voters during the 2011 federal election campaign.